astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/designprinciples/tenants.md

 **Don't reinvent the wheel**, unless the wheels are flat or square [^ref3].
 Now, maybe there's a case for reinventing the wheel while you're learning.
-Software engineering students at Mines have forever been succombed to making the board game Clue, but it's good practice.
+Software engineering students at Mines have forever been succumbed to making the board game Clue, but it's good practice.

 When you get out into industry, you probably won't be reinventing the wheel,